MESHGuides are summaries of research relevant to school teachers. They are translations of theory to practice.

 1.2 Box heading 2.2 Box heading 3.2 4.2 5.2

 Experience has shown us that in the development stage passing the text between people can become quite complex therefore we have found that creating a single document in Google Docs to collect the complete text and make it accessible to your development team (and also ultimately our editorial team and web-builder), helps to reduce the confusion of multiple copies of documents and renaming them.
 It also allows multiple users to amend the document in real time.
-Once the MG document has been submitted to editors then using colour coding for any changes is essential so that other users can identify those changes.

 Clearly mark headings, hyperlinks, images etc that you would expect to see if the box is clicked on, as this will make transfer to the web format simpler.